B-a-1-a/fetch-dog-breed-gallery/README.md

    ```

 5. **Open the project in your browser**:
    Once the server is running, open [http://localhost:3000](http://localhost:3000) in your browser to view the application.
-(If it is not in 3000 check your terminal as to what Next.js is using)
+(If it is not in 3000 check your terminal as to what port Next.js is using)

 ## Project Structure
 ```